santanupattanayak/santanupattanayak.github.io/_posts/2025-07-02-A-Mathematical-Analysis-of-Bias-Variance-tradeoff-of-an-ML-model.md

 - In Convolutional Neural Networks (CNNs) for image classification, a very shallow CNN might miss important hierarchical features like edges, textures, and object parts, leading to high bias.
 On the other hand, an overly deep CNN trained on a small dataset (say, a few thousand images) may memorize specific patterns in the training set, leading to overfitting.

 - In Large Language Models (LLMs), a small transformer with just a few layers can struggle to capture long-range dependencies in text, exhibiting high bias.
 But scaling to a very large transformer without sufficient pretraining data can cause the model to latch onto spurious correlations or memorize training text, hurting generalization.

+In traditional ML models, as model complexity increases, the bias typically decreases monotonically because the model can capture more of the underlying structure in the data.
+At the same time, the variance increases monotonically since the model becomes more sensitive to fluctuations or noise in the training set.
+The generalization error (test loss) initially decreases with complexity, since the drop in bias dominates.
+Beyond a certain point, however, the rising variance outweighs the bias reduction, causing the generalization error to increase again.
+This gives rise to the well-known U-shaped curve of the bias–variance tradeoff, as shown below in Figure 3.

+## Rethinking Bias-Variance Trade-off for Overparameterized Networks